-Having 500 visitors who stick around is usually better than having 5,000 visitors who leave quickly, never to return.
+Having 500 visitors who stick around is usually better than having 5,000 visitors who leave quickly, never to return considering that there are literally billions of websites on the internet.
+Making yours visible in that crowd can be challenging.